 Consequently, I always teach as slowly as necessary, maintaining a willingness to repeat things and find new ways of communicating difficult concepts.
 I use handouts and memory aids that I design, and I always pay attention to how much you are learning, pausing frequently to ask whether you understand, or whether I should repeat what I’ve just said in a different way.
 Having been through the learning process myself, I know how frustrating it can be when the teacher spouts a list of grammatical words that you vaguely recall hearing before, but they just don’t match up and mean something as easily as you wish.
 Don’t worry; you can ask me to slow down and repeat myself.
 Learning ancient languages is a very specific and often very challenging thing, so I do what I can to make it as painless as possible.

-Lessons are officially only sixty minutes long, but I always make sure to leave ninety minutes in case more time is needed.
-It usually takes thirty to forty-five minutes to go through the lesson, and then I allow time to remain online while you go through some exercises.
+Lessons are officially only sixty minutes long, but I always make sure to leave seventy-five minutes in case more time is needed.
+It usually takes thirty to forty-five minutes to go through the lesson, and then I allow time to remain online to help you go through some exercises.
 This highlights any difficulties you might be having, so that I can help you to feel more confident when approaching the rest of the exercises independently.
 There are ten to fifteen exercises to be done independently each week; and if you don’t do your homework, there’s no punishment other than the natural implications of a slower learning process!

 We can either arrange a regular time each week to Skype, or, more commonly, arrange each lesson at the end of the previous one.
 We could also use any other online video-chat service, or, if you live in London, England, potentially even meet in person.
 Other possibilities in London include teaching groups of people, such as if a church or a school would like me to come in and do a few sessions.
 I have taught Greek in several churches now, and even gone through six semesters of Greek with a church in North London, where my class has now turned into a reading group, and are currently nearing the end of Mark’s Gospel.